esoterik12/next-chinese-v3/README.md

 - Create custom buttons using { signIn } from 'next-auth/react' (and signOut)
 - Client-side: <UseSession> provides name, email, and image
 - Server-side: <UseServerSession> provides the same, used in server actions
+- MongoDB integration requires adding callbacks to `authOptions`, type extension of session in `next-auth.d.ts` (add
+  `"typeRoots": ["./types", "./node_modules/@types"]` to `tsconfig.json`).
+The
+  callbacks get a userId from mongo or make a new user entry with an id and store the id in the session for access on client-side.

-## 2. MongoDB w/ Mongoose Implementation
+## 2. Backend & MongoDB w/ Mongoose Implementation

 # Connect to DB